navicore/idionautic-agent/README.md

 3. __high-cardinality__ keys are allowed - observabilty requires high-level metrics to be able to be drilled into down to the user and transaction level

-Initially data is logged to a custom service that logs data to an embedded sqlite DB.

 The agent is created using `Rust` and `WebAssembly` for speed and safety - all modern browsers support `wasm` / `WebAssembly` now.

-Eventually, the server will support forwarding to OpenTelemetry gateways as well as an experimental wide-record analytics store designed to support columnar storage tolerant of high-cardinality values in support of observability.
+In the initial POC implementation, data is logged to a custom service that logs data to an embedded sqlite DB.
+Eventually, the server will support forwarding to `OpenTelemetry` gateways as well as an experimental `wide-record` analytics store designed to support columnar storage tolerant of high-cardinality values in support of `observability`.

 ![Idionautic system is made of many distributed components](docs/idionautic_system.png)